skirino/slides/slides/raft_fleet/slides.md

 - Each Raft member as a [`:gen_fsm`](http://erlang.org/doc/man/gen_fsm.html) process
     - in retrospect [`:gen_server`](http://erlang.org/doc/man/gen_server.html) is also OK
 - Each command is enforced to be pure
-    - minimal information is included in Raft logs
+    - so that only minimal information is included in Raft logs

 ---